Kim Il Sung and Kim Jong Il badges: Wearing

 Virtually all North Koreans wear the badges.
-North Koreans start to wear the badges when they turn 12 years old.
-It is placed above their Korean Children's Union badges.
+North Koreans begin wearing the badges at 16 years old.
+The badges are placed above their Korean Children's Union badges.

 Respect for the badges is enshrined in the Ten Principles for the Establishment of a Monolithic Ideological System, which mandate that they "must be treated with reverence and protected with utmost care".
 If someone is caught outside their home without a badge, they are faced with explaining themselves at the next mutual criticism session.
 The badges are given to eligible North Koreans for free, and are acquired through one's workplace or school.
 Losing, or selling, a badge results in one having to prove that they have lost the badge without a malicious intent before they are given a new one.
 Lacking a badge has also been associated with transgression because sometimes people who professed "anti-Kim" behavior had their badges confiscated.

-A North Korean may own several different badges that they have attained at different stages of their life, two or three on average, but some have many more.
+A North Korean may own several different badges that they have obtained at different stages of their life, two or three on average, but some have many more.

-Recently, badges have been sold to tourists at the Kim Il-sung and Kim Jong-il foundation building in Pyongyang for a 100 Euro 'donation', and after receiving permission and help of a local.
+Badges are known to have been sold to tourists at the Kim Il Sung and Kim Jong Il foundation building in Pyongyang for a 100 Euro 'donation', and after receiving permission and help of a local.
 Badges have been smuggled out of the country for sale and can be found in Chinese cities in particular, although selling them is illegal in China as well.
 Both authentic and counterfeit badges are sold in Tumen, Yanbian.
 Most badges found outside of the country are counterfeits, such as those regularly on sale in Dandong.

 The badges are worn on inner garments only, either on the lapel or a shirt, but not on outwear coats.
 Usually, the badges are worn on the left side of a garment, over the heart.
 There are atypical ways of wearing the badges that are considered fashionable by North Koreans, the youth in particular.
 Schoolchildren and teenagers use the badges to "perk up" their uniforms.
 One such way is to wear the badge at the very edge of one's garment, for which children of upper-class families in Pyongyang in particular are known.

 Although it is mandatory and obligatory to wear a badge, North Korean officials sometimes claim that it is done out of pure loyalty.
 The badges are not worn on some occasions such as entering places of worship.

-North Koreans travelling or working abroad almost never wear the badges when not on official business.
+North Koreans traveling or working abroad almost never wear the badges when not on official business.